aschmelyun/sphinxsearch/readme.md

 	)
 );
 ```
-Or disable the model querying to just get a list of result id's.
+Or disable the model querying to just get a list of result ids.
 ```php
 return array (
 	'host'    => '127.0.0.1',